Southern Europe PR Manager

 Original article on Let's Talk Computers website

-Restoring with Acronis True Image 11 Home Edition
+Backing up with Acronis True Image 11 Home Edition pt.
+2

 Complete Transcript of Stephen Lawton — Acronis Interview — Host — Alan Ashendorf on Let's Talk Computers

 Alan: Today, on Let's Talk Computers, we are continuing our conversation with Acronis, talking about their brand new True Image 11 Home and it's our pleasure to welcome back Stephen Lawton, Senior Director of Strategic Marketing with Acronis.
 Welcome back to Let's Talk Computers, Stephen.

 Stephen: It's always a pleasure to be back with you and your listeners.

 Alan: Stephen, we hear all of the time how important it is to have a complete backup of our computer system.
 But, for the average home user or student, how often should they back up their data and back up their operating system?